nerdgeschoss/react-use-form-library/Readme.md

 ### Helpful properties

-#### isTouched
+#### touched

 If the field is required, the `required-field` error will always be present if the value is empty.
-It is good UX to only display the required error if the field has been touched, for this you can use the isTouched property which will be true once the field has lost focus for the first time (`onBlur` event).
+It is good UX to only display the required error if the field has been touched, for this you can use the `touched` property which will be true once the field has lost focus for the first time (`onBlur` event).

 **Important !!**

 If you want to immediately display errors based on the touched property, you need to add the `onBlur` event to your input.
+Otherwise it will only be displayed after an `update` event triggered by `onChange`.

-Otherwise submitting the form will also "touch" all fields, to make sure errors are displayed if the form is invalid.
+Submitting the form will also "touch" all fields, to make sure errors are displayed if the form is invalid.

 ```ts
 // ...